19th Jun, 2024 19:00

 Drag and drop .jpg images here to upload, or click here to select images.

-*Currency conversions are provided for informational purposes only, based on the exchange rate of August 14, 2024.
+Currency conversions are based on the exchange rate at the auction's start time and date.
 Bidders should verify the current exchange rate on the day of the sale.
 All invoices and payments must be made in South African Rands.

 IMPORTANT NOTICE: